9 IoT training certifications to take your next career step

 IoT training certifications offering skills in IoT development, networking and security can give tech experts an advantage, especially when IoT skills are in high demand.

-IoT is a rapidly growing market, and one of the challenges to companies embracing the technology is the lack of specialists who know and understand IoT's many complexities.
+IoT is a rapidly growing market, and one challenge to companies embracing the technology is the lack of specialists who know and understand IoT's many complexities.

-An IDC survey predicts that by 2026, more than 90% of organizations worldwide will be affected by an IT skills crisis.
-In addition, Statista projects there will be 29 billion connected IoT devices around the world by 2030.
+An IDC survey predicted that, by 2026, more than 90% of organizations worldwide will be affected by an IT skills crisis.
+In addition, Statista projected that there will be almost 40 billion connected IoT devices around the world by 2033.
 This means IoT skills will be in high demand.

 One way you can demonstrate your background in IoT is through certifications that can help you stand out to employers.
 Fortunately, there are many certifications to choose from.
 The question is, what's the right one?
-Here are nine certifications to consider to advance your career.
+Here, in no particular order, are nine certifications to consider to advance your career.

-Offered by the CCC, the IoTF certification is considered one of the top IoT certifications available, covers principal IoT topics and is vendor neutral.
+Offered by the Cloud Credential Council (CCC), the IoTF certification is considered one of the top IoT certifications available.
+It covers principal IoT topics and is vendor-neutral.

 The CCC certification covers six learning modules, including basic concepts and terminologies, business orientation, IoT architecture, enabling technologies, security and governance, and business use cases.
 There are no prerequisites to take the course, but you're expected to have a grasp of cloud-related terms and concepts.